chof747/esphome_timer/README.md

 script:
   - id: timer_start
     then:
-      - kitchen_timer.start:
+      - timer.start:
-          id: kitchen_timer
+          id: kitchentimer
           seconds: 300
 ```

 ## Notes

 - Alarm behavior is intentionally external; use triggers to play sounds or toggle outputs.
-- HA sync uses the provided HA state and remaining sensors; it does not call HA services.
+- HA sync uses the provided HA state and remaining sensors; it does not call HA services unless you add them.
 - The component clamps `set_seconds` and `remaining_seconds` to `max_duration`.

 ## Development